AIRBAG INFLATOR DISPOSAL & RECYCLING

-- All used, recalled airbag inflators containing ammonium nitrate are now classified as hazardous waste, which affects the transportation, storage, handling, disposal and reporting of inflators.
+- All used, recalled airbag inflators containing ammonium nitrate are now classified as hazardous waste, which affects their transportation, storage, handling, disposal and reporting.

 - In November 2018, the US Environmental Protection Agency (US EPA) published an interim final rule to support automotive dealerships, salvage yards and other airbag waste handlers by exempting the collection of airbag waste from hazardous waste requirements as long as certain conditions are met.

 - Handlers are required to send recalled inflators which have been in service to a RCRA designated facility for proper disposal in a timely manner.

-- CWE holds the required Class 3 modification to our RCRA Facility Part B permit in Dayton to add the necessary reactive waste code to accept inflators.
+- CWE was granted the required Class 3 modification to our RCRA Facility Part B permit in Dayton to add the necessary reactive waste code to accept inflators.
 We are permitted to shred 17 Million airbags/year.
 We can handle orders of any size (small to large), and our shredder has plenty of available capacity.

 What the public needs to know: